nadiaalamgir21/my-portfolio/readme.md

 Hi my name is Nadia, this project is my first portfolio from scratch and it has been an amazing experience.
 I have successfully created this project to be responsive and functional.

+This portfolio shows my work so far using HTML, CSS along with flexbox & media queiry.
+I did add some code designs in the actualy page in the headings to just add my creativity and make the page more unique.
+Plus since this was to show my work with coding, I thought it would be a good fit to add that as my design for the page.

 I decided on a color combination and added the colors easily and was able to change when needed by adding the function to the root which is a huge time saver.

 Gave the portfolio a max-width of 600px so it can align properly when the portfolio is opened to a smaller screen like a phone or ipad.
 Flexbox made this possible of course and flexbox and media queiry are extreamly helpful when it comes to making a page responsive.